-In this tutorial I will show you how to set up parallel compression (also known as New York compression) in FL Studio.
+In this tutorial, I will show you how to set up parallel compression (also known as New York compression) in FL Studio.

-Pick a set of drum samples – kick drum, snare, closed hihat and open hihat – and drop them to the step sequencer sampler channels and assign each drum sample to an empty mixer track.
+Pick a set of drum samples – kick drum, snare, closed hi-hat and open hi-hat – and drop them to the step sequencer sampler channels and assign each drum sample to an empty mixer track.
 Create a simple drum sequence and use the mixer to set the volume levels between the drums in balance:

 Now, in the mixer view, ROUTE all the drum mixer tracks to an empty mixer track.
-Into this track we will add the compression.
-You do the routing one-track-at-a-time by clicking a drum mixer track and then right click that little up-arrow on a empty mixer track and choose “Route to this track only”.
+Into this track, we will add the compression.
+You do the routing one-track-at-a-time by clicking a drum mixer track and then right click that little up-arrow on an empty mixer track and choose “Route to this track only”.
 The little up-arrow on that empty mixer track turns yellow.
 Do that for each of the drum mixer tracks.

-What we are doing here is we send the signal of each drum mixer track to a master track THROUGH one (or more) mixer track(s) and as we choosed ‘Route to this track only’, the signal will not be sent to the master track straight – ONLY through the chosen mixer track.
+What we are doing here is we send the signal of each drum mixer track to a master track THROUGH one (or more) mixer track(s) and as we chosen ‘Route to this track only’, the signal will not be sent to the master track straight – ONLY through the chosen mixer track.
 This allows us to apply processing (such as compression) to the drums as a GROUP so that it affects all the drum sounds together.
 However, we can still control the volume levels, apply processing, eq, etc. to each individual drum mixer tracks.

 Ok.
 We are going to need another empty mixer track where we route the drums (you can route a signal to as many mixer tracks as you want) and this mixer track we use to send the non-processed (dry) signal to master track.
 So pick another empty mixer track, click on a drum mixer track and this time, LEFT click on that little up-arrow icon on that empty mixer track so that it turns yellow.
 Do that for each drum mixer tracks.
 Note that you should use the left click as we are routing the SAME SIGNAL to two separate mixer tracks.
-Same method applies if you want to route it to even more additional mixer tracks, because if you go and right click and choose ‘Route to this track only’, the signal will be routed to ONLY to the chosen mixer track.
+The Same method applies if you want to route it to even more additional mixer tracks, because if you go and right click and choose ‘Route to this track only’, the signal will be routed to ONLY to the chosen mixer track.
 Think of a situation where you have already routed signal to a lot of different mixer tracks, and you choose ‘Route to this track only’, you will loose all the other routings and you would have to set them up again.
 Just saying this to save your time from unnecessary clicking.

 Ok.
 So now we have routed the drum tracks to two separate mixer tracks.
 Rename them in a style of ‘Drums Wet’ & ‘Drums Dry’.
 Into ‘Drums Wet’ -track we are going to add the compression and ‘Drums Dry’ -track we leave dry.

 But we are not done yet with the routing.
 We are going to need one more empty mixer track – let’s rename it to ‘Semi Master’.
 We are going to send the signals from ‘Drums Wet’ and ‘Drums Dry’ -mixer tracks to the master out through this empty mixer track.
 This way we can control the volume levels and apply processing such as eq which will affect the whole group of drum signals via one mixer track.
-This’ll simplify the task to mix the drums with other instruments as we don’t have to adjust the settings track-by-track.
+That’ll simplify the task to mix the drums with other instruments as we don’t have to adjust the settings track-by-track.

-It might be a good idea to color the mixer tracks just to keep things organized as with all this routing, etc. you may start to get confused which track is sending what to where, esepcially when you start to add more stuff to the mixer tracks.
+It might be a good idea to color the mixer tracks just to keep things organized as with all this routing, etc. you may start to get confused which track is sending what to where esepcially when you start to add more stuff to the mixer tracks.
 So simply just click on a mixer track, press F2 and click on that little square box (on the right side in that rename -box) and choose the color.

-After installing the Rough Rider, drop it to ‘Drums Wet’ -mixer tracks fx slot and go extreme.
+After installing the Rough Rider, drop it to ‘Drums Wet’ -mixer tracks fx slot and goes extreme.
 I’m using the following (works pretty good with the type of drums I’m having in this tutorial): Ratio 1000:1, Attack 1.0, Release 1.0, Sensitivity -60dB, Makeup 30dB.

 I also added Fruity Limiter to the ‘Drums Wet’ -mixer track just to increase the volume level as the above mentioned Rough Rider -settings brings the volume levels down.